mrfishie/larwan/README.md

  - Path component (allows creation of canvas paths)
  - Tweener (a powerful system to animate properties between values, supporting complex objects like colors)
  - Hit box component?
- - Proper dirty syncing for colors and other complex properties (modifying a color or style currently doesn't mark the object as dirty)
  - Cloning (creates a clone object with the same canvas and two-way property syncing with the base object)

 ## Contributing